 - 3. The details of the complaint were as follows: - a.
-The Data Subject made a request to the Respondent under Article 17 of the GDPR, requesting the erasure of personal data concerning her, that had been uploaded to the Instagram platform by a third party user. - b.
-The Respondent rejected this request for erasure lodged by the Data Subject, as the content was not deemed to be posted in violation of the Respondent's terms of use or community guidelines on image privacy. - c.
-As the Data Subject was not satisfied with the response received from the Respondent regarding the concerns raised, the Data Subject lodged a complaint with the Recipient SA.
+The Data Subject made a request to the Respondent under Article 17 of the GDPR, requesting the erasure of personal data concerning him, that had been uploaded to the Respondent's platform by a third party user. - b.
+The Respondent reviewed the request and partially removed the content.
+However, with regard to the remaining content, the Respondent determined that it did not violate any of their community standards rules, therefore, the Respondent refused to comply with the request for the erasure of this content from the Respondent's platform. - c.
+As the Data Subject was not satisfied with the response received from the Respondent, they lodged a complaint with their supervisory authority.